AI Summary

 | Pro plan at 250k credits/mo | $460 |

-Once you regularly exceed your slider step, overage at $0.007/credit (capped at 2× allocation) can rival the base plan — so the cheaper move is usually to slide up to the next credit tier rather than ride overage.
+Once you regularly exceed your slider step, the cheaper, more predictable move is to slide up to the next credit tier rather than ride overage — because, since the March 2026 repackaging, Pro plans default to unlimited overage rather than hard-stopping at a cap, so an unmanaged spike can run well past the allocation.
 This is exactly the bill-shock dynamic that makes agent-heavy automation spend hard to forecast.

 A solo operator on the entry tier